 Although everyone isn’t a candidate for dental implants, it’s an excellent choice for most patients who have good general and oral health.
-Dental implants are superior to removable dental prosthetics or fixed bridgework.
+Dental implants and dentures are superior dental procedures you should consider.

 If you’d like to learn more, here’s a quick rundown of the treatment sequence: